 Recently awarded Jazz Pianist of the Year in Canada, Braid is also a recipient of SOCAN Composer of the Year, recognizing his output of over one hundred works including compositions for solo piano, jazz ensembles chamber groups, and symphony orchestras.
 He has released nine recordings, garnering six Juno nominations and two Juno awards; he is also a multi-National Jazz Award Winner and a recipient of the Canada Council for the Arts' "JazzID Award".

-David Braid is an artist-in-residence at the University of Toronto, Faculty of Music.
+David Braid is a Steinway Artist and an artist-in-residence at the University of Toronto, Faculty of Music.